cthurston/simple-pid-dart/README.md

 # simple-pid-dart
 A simple PID controller.
-Ported from https://github.com/m-lundberg/simple-pid.

-## This is the dart port of python simple-pid
-A simple and easy to use PID controller in dart.
 If you want a PID controller without external dependencies that just works, this is for you!

+## Credit
-The PID was ported from https://github.com/m-lundberg/simple-pid.
+This PID code was ported from https://github.com/m-lundberg/simple-pid.
+Thanks!

 ## Example
 Usage is very simple: